[Azure] Auto-scaling SQL Database DTUs using Azure Automation

 option

--Name Azure Account name to get information from
+-Name Azure Account name to retrieve information for

-⑰ You can check the Automation account connection name in step 21 from "Connection"
+⑰ The Automation account connection name in step 21 can be confirmed from "Connections"

 ■ Code

-# Authorize your Azure account Connect-AzAccount -Tenant $connection.TenantID ` -ApplicationId $connection.ApplicationID -CertificateThumbprint ` $connection.CertificateThumbprint
+# Authorize Azure account Connect-AzAccount -Tenant $connection.TenantID ` -ApplicationId $connection.ApplicationID -CertificateThumbprint ` $connection.CertificateThumbprint

-*If you want to break a line in the middle of a formula, add "` (grave accent)" at the end.
+* If you want to start a new line in the middle of an expression, add a grave accent (`) at the end

 ■ Command details